dherault/serverless-offline/README.md

 ## Scoped execution

-Serverless offline plugin can invoke shell scripts when a simulated server has been started up for the purposes of integration testing.
-Downstream plugins may tie into the
-"before:offline:start:end" hook to release resources when the server is shutting down.
+Downstream plugins may tie into the `before:offline:start:end` hook to release resources when the server is shutting down.

-`> sls offline start --exec "./startIntegrationTests.sh"`

 ## Simulation quality